adzap/voice_form/README.markdown

 ##Introduction

-After developing VoiceXML (VXML) apps for quite a while and then trying Adhearsion, I found I missed the form element work flow when writing components.
+After developing VoiceXML (VXML) apps for quite a while and then trying Adhearsion, I found I missed the VXML form element flow when writing components.
 Given that most interactions with an IVR system are simply prompt, input, validate and, reprompt or go the next field.
 This flow has been nicely distilled into the VXML form element and its child elements.
 The problem with VXML is that you are using XML in a programmatic way, yuck!
 Also you are not using Ruby, so you miss out on its awesomeness.